-In addition to reporting all AEs (serious and nonserious) meeting the definitions, the investigator must report any occurrence of the following as an SAE:
+In addition to reporting all AEs (serious and non-serious) meeting the definitions, the investigator must report any occurrence of the following as an SAE:

 - An ocular infection including a presumed infectious ulcer with any of the following characteristics:

 - Central or paracentral location

 - Penetration of Bowman's membrane

-- Infiltrates >2 mm diameter

-- o Iritis

-- Increase in intraocular pressure

-- Culture positive for microorganisms

-- Increasing size or severity at subsequent visits

-- Any central or paracentral corneal event (such as neovascularization) that results in permanent opacification

-- Hypopyon

-- Hyphema

-- Neovascularization within the central 6 mm of the cornea

-- Permanent vision loss as defined by loss of 2 or more lines of Distance BCVA from enrollment visit that fails to resolve

-- Uveitis (anterior, intermediate, or posterior)

-- Corneal abrasion affecting \geq 50% of corneal surface area
+- Infiltrates >2 mm diameter - o Iritis - Increase in intraocular pressure - Culture positive for microorganisms - Increasing size or severity at subsequent visits - Any central or paracentral corneal event (such as neovascularization) that results in permanent opacification - Hypopyon - Hyphema - Neovascularization within the central 6 mm of the cornea - Permanent vision loss as defined by loss of 2 or more lines of BCVA from enrollment visit that fails to resolve - Uveitis (anterior, intermediate, or posterior) - Corneal abrasion affecting $\geq 50\%$ of corneal surface area

-Significant Nonserious Adverse Events
+Significant Non-Serious Adverse Events

-A significant nonserious AE is a device-related, non-sight-threatening adverse event that warrants discontinuation of any contact lens wear for greater than or equal to 2 weeks.
-In addition, the investigator must report any occurrence of the following as a Significant Nonserious Adverse Event:
+A significant non-serious AE is a device-related, non-sight threatening adverse event that warrants discontinuation of any contact lens wear for greater than or equal to 2 weeks.
+In addition, the investigator must report any occurrence of the following as a Significant Non-Serious Adverse Event:

-- Peripheral nonprogressive noninfectious ulcers - All symptomatic corneal infiltrative events - Corneal staining score greater than or equal to grade 3 (Refer to MOP for grading scales)

-- Temporary vision loss as defined by loss of 2 or more lines of Distance BCVA from enrollment visit that persists for 2 or more weeks - Neovascularization score greater than or equal to grade 2 (Refer to MOP for grading scales)
+- Peripheral non-progressive non-infectious ulcers - All symptomatic corneal infiltrative events - Corneal staining score greater than or equal to grade 3 (Refer to MOP for grading scales) [Grading scale is based on ISO 11980:2012 unless specified differently in MOP] - Temporary vision loss as defined by loss of 2 or more lines of BCVA from enrollment visit that persists for 2 or more weeks - Neovascularization score greater than or equal to grade 2 (Refer to MOP for grading scales) [Grading scale is based on ISO 11980:2012 unless specified differently in MOP]

-The above events are based on the categories provided in the ISO 11980 and the US FDA Premarket Notification (510(k)) Guidance Document for Daily Wear Contact Lenses.
+The above events are based on the categories provided in the ISO 11980 and the US FDA Premarket Notification (510(k)) Guidance Document for Daily Wear Contact Lenses and Contact Lens Care Products.